Pratik-Harani/Tetris-Autoplayer-AI/README.md

 > **Note:** Depending on your environment, you may need to substitute `python` and `pip` with `python3` and `pip3`.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

 ## Acknowledgements
 Based on game code from the UCL Design & Professional Skills module.